mozilla-releng/relengdocs/tutorials/accounts_setup.md

 * RelEng LDAP flags to access various infrastructure pieces.
 File a bug similar to [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1805972) and ask your manager for vouching.
 The flags needed are listed below:

 ### Balrog ACLs
 In addition to LDAP access to Balrog, you will need to be granted ACLs in Balrog itself.
-File a bug similar to [this one](https://bugzilla.mozilla.org/show_bug.cgi?id=1806828) to have those granted.
+File a bug similar to [this one](https://bugzilla.mozilla.org/show_bug.cgi?id=1934965) to have those granted.

 ```
 cn=active_scm_firefoxci,ou=groups,dc=mozilla
 cn=all_scm_firefoxci,ou=groups,dc=mozilla
 cn=releng,ou=groups,dc=mozilla
-cn=RelEngWiki,ou=groups,dc=mozilla
 cn=balrog,ou=groups,dc=mozilla
 cn=inventory,ou=groups,dc=mozilla
 cn=inventory_build,ou=groups,dc=mozilla